Home » Geography » Rare Earth Elements

 What are Rare Earth Metals?

-Rare Earth Metals consist of seventeen different metallic elements.
-These comprise the fifteen lanthanides listed on the periodic table, as well as scandium and yttrium, which resemble the lanthanides in terms of their physical and chemical characteristics.
+Rare Earth Metals are seventeen different metallic elements.
+These include the fifteen lanthanides on the periodic table, plus scandium and yttrium, which are similar to lanthanides.
+The seventeen rare earth elements are:

 Read More: Cobalt Ore